Air Conditioner Repair Checklist

 - Leading your system to wear out sooner

 We recommend changing flat filters once a month, and pleated filters every three months.

 If you can’t recall when you last replaced your filter, switch off your system completely and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in a connected filter case or wall-mounted return air grille.

 Hold the filter up to the light.
 If you can’t see any light, you should replace it.

 How to Clean Your AC System

 Greenery, vegetation and sticks can block your condensing unit.
 This could restrict its airflow, impact its energy efficiency and change your comfort.
 Here’s how you can get your equipment operating well again.

 - Turn off electricity totally at the breaker or outside device.

 - Remove vegetation waste around the equipment.
 Once you’ve cleared all the refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to slowly clean the unit’s fins.
-Crooked fins can also hurt capability, so you can attempt to adjust them with a blunt knife.
+Crooked fins can also hurt capability.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the unit.
 Don’t get moisture on the fan motor.